MLSurvival/ESP/README.md

 http://link.springer.com/chapter/10.1007%2F978-3-319-31753-3_12 or http://dmkd.cs.vt.edu/papers/PAKDD16.pdf.

-The input data file should be in [X,status,time], where "X" is the vectore of features;
+The input data file should be in [X,status,time], where "X" is the vector of features;
 "status" is 1 if event occures and 0 otherwise;
 "time" is time of event.